Presented by Wesselman Nature Society

 About This Event

-During the fall and winter of 2025, you can immerse yourself in a series of engaging presentations and hands-on experiences led by passionate experts.
+Immerse yourself in a series of engaging presentations and hands-on experiences led by passionate experts.
 Explore the pressing issues of climate change, delve into the fascinating world of ecosystem restoration, and uncover the hidden wonders of insects, plants, and fish in our local habitats.

 Whether you're walking through an ancient forest, examining plants and animals, or participating in a seed collection, these classes offer unique opportunities to deepen your understanding of our natural world and its challenges.
 Join us in supporting the Wesselman Woods mission to protect and educate – your participation not only enriches your own knowledge but also contributes to the preservation of our invaluable urban old-growth forest.